 The biological value (VB) protein is a parameter, an index that describes how efficiently the body uses and metabolizes protein, organic meats have a high value but the FIRST PLACE is assigned to eggs, their amino acid profile and balance it is perfect and is taken as a reference for comparison of all other protein sources.
 The body is able to assimilate the protein or egg albumen in its entirety.

-Renal diet for the cat – Loss of appetite from uremic syndrome
+Homemade food for cats with kidney disease Loss of appetite from the uremic syndrome

-During periods of poor appetite or when the symptoms of kidney disease were more insistent it offered the meal consists of renal diet with added cooked albumen, during critical periods (due stomatitis ), the somministravo syringe every 2/3 hours just food renal (not I added nor albumen nor other protein sources) + therapy Stomorgyl for 10/12 dd + water Fiuggi (administration of Fiuggi water siringhette) to avoid dehydration and help at the same time to eliminate the nitrogenous waste.
+During periods of poor appetite or when the symptoms of kidney disease were more insistent it offered the meal consists of the renal diet with added cooked albumen, during critical periods (due to stomatitis ), I administered a syringe every 2/3 hours just-food renal (not I added nor albumen nor other protein sources) + therapy Stomorgyl for 10/12 dd + water Fiuggi (administration of Fiuggi water syringe) to avoid dehydration and help at the same time to eliminate the nitrogenous waste.

-While strictly Renal diet to assure all of the essential amino acids I integrated with a product of Guna in 2011 marketed under the name SON FORMULA today Gunamino Formula.
+While strictly Renal diet to assure all of the essential amino acids I integrated with a product of Guna in 2011 marketed under the name SON FORMULA today MAP

 The cat’s body for optimal health requires approximately 20 amino acids, 11 of which are essential proteins must be digestible and at the same time with a high VB.
 The essential amino acids are : leucine, isoleucine, valine, tryptophan , phenylalanine, histidine, methionine, threonine, lysine, arginine and taurine .

-The Gunamino Formula once hired, following at 100% the way anabolic with the virtual absence of production of nitrogenous waste .
+The Gunamino Formula was once hired, following at 100% the way anabolic with the virtual absence of production of nitrogenous waste.
 The MAP (Master Amino Acid Pattern® a unique composition of essential amino acids in crystalline form, free, highly purified, was a blanket of an Italian Maurizio Luca Moretti, a researcher in the United States.
-And ‘he, in fact, that has achieved the goal coveted by many scientists working in the field of nutrition: find the perfect protein compound that is perfectly assimilated and bioavailable, which does not produce waste and toxins. the Map (Master Amino Acid Pattern) is balanced association, catabolism pre-digested and complete of the eight essential amino acids.: arrow: MAP ™ is the result of 23 years of research by the International Nutrition research Center (INRC).
+And ‘he, in fact, that has achieved the goal coveted by many scientists working in the field of nutrition: find the perfect protein compound that is perfectly assimilated and bioavailable, which does not produce waste and toxins. the Map (Master Amino Acid Pattern) is a balanced association, catabolism pre-digested, and complete of the eight essential amino acids.: arrow: MAP ™ is the result of 23 years of research by the International Nutrition Research Center (INRC).

-Gunamino Formula produces less than 1% of nitrogen catabolites, the lowest in absolute value when compared to any food protein known: this prerogative makes it particularly suitable for those who have liver or kidney dysfunctions.
-Its use avoids the excess of nitrogenous waste and consequently the overload of the kidneys.
+MAP produces less than 1% of nitrogen catabolites, the lowest in absolute value when compared to any food protein known: this prerogative makes it particularly suitable for those who have liver or kidney dysfunctions.
+Its use avoids the excess nitrogenous waste and consequently the overload of the kidneys.